Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Best Organic Plush

-These stuffed animals are made from 100% organic cotton with zero synthetic fillings.
+These stuffed animals (like Bon Bon the Bear) are made from 100% organic Egyptian cotton with zero synthetic fillings.
 The fabric is soft, washable, and completely free of the plastic microfibers and synthetic dyes that plague most cheap stuffed animals.
-Under the Nile is GOTS-certified and uses plant-based dyes. highly rated by customers across 3K reviews from parents who watched their kids actually stop getting reactions after switching.
+Under the Nile is GOTS-certified and uses plant-based dyes, produced at Fair Trade facilities.
+Highly rated by customers across 3K+ reviews from parents who noticed their kids actually stop getting reactions after switching.

 ✓ Why GiftedPicks chose this